National Basketball League (Australia): Next Stars Program

 On 2 March 2018, the NBL announced the "Next Stars" initiative which would launch with the NBL's 2018–19 season.
 The scheme is designed to provide young elite overseas players, mainly Americans (who are currently barred from the NBA draft until one year out of secondary school), as well as Australians and New Zealanders considering U.S. college basketball, with a professional option immediately out of secondary school.

-Each team will receive one additional import roster slot intended to provide a "Next Star" slot.
+Each team received one additional import roster slot intended for a "Next Star" player.
 Players who will be part of the scheme will be selected by a special NBL panel and, should they accept the NBL's offer, be contracted directly by the NBL and placed into an allocation pool to be distributed among the NBL's teams.
 The chosen players will receive a salary of at least A$100,000, as well as a car, apartment, and flights home during NBL breaks.
-The scheme will be funded for the first season by the NBL, meaning that "Next Star" players will not count against the salary cap.
+The scheme was funded for the first season by the NBL, meaning that "Next Star" players will not count against the salary cap.
 Finally, under current rules, the NBA allows its teams to spend up to US$700,000 to buy players out of professional contracts in non-North American leagues; should a "Next Star" be bought out by an NBA team (or by a team in another overseas league), the buyout amount will be split between the team and the NBL.

+In April 2024, the NBL appointed NBA legend Kenny Smith, as Head of Next Stars’ Player Initiatives (North America) for its Next Stars program.
+In June 2024, Carmelo Anthony joined the NBL’s Next Stars program as a Global Ambassador.
+The appointment will also see Anthony join the ownership group of a future NBL expansion team.

-The first player signed to a Next Star contract was American Brian Bowen, signed on 7 August 2018 and assigned to the Sydney Kings.
+The first player signed to a Next Star contract was American Brian Bowen, who signed on 7 August 2018 and was assigned to the Sydney Kings.
+As of July 2024, three players from the Next Stars Program have become top ten NBA draft picks: LaMelo Ball (third in 2020), Josh Giddey (sixth in 2021), and Alex Sarr (second in 2024).
+The 2024 NBA draft also saw four Next Stars players be drafted in total.